 Featured Boxes section is a new feature since version 1.1.3.
 Here you can upload background image for each box, then enter box title and link to each one.

 Here you can control the latest post archive layout.

-In this section you can set the layout and style of the 3 types of archive pages:
+In this section you can set the layout and style of the 4 types of archive pages:

 Just like Blog Page, you can choose the page layout and archive layout.
 And there is another option "Show all posts on one page", check it to ignore "show at most x posts" setting and list all posts of this archive on one page.

 In this section you can control single post default template, and show or hide some elements on single post.

 In this section you will be able to style your WooCommerce shop pages (New feature since v1.2).

 Please open the customizer and navigate to "Typography".
 In this section you will be able to set font options for text, such as Font Family, Content Font Size, Font Weight, etc..
 Please read the following content for more information.

 Options in this sub section will work for the whole site.
 You can choose 2 different fonts for different types of text.
 All 800+ Google Fonts are included in the drop down lists.

 You can visit the site of Google Fonts to view the style of each font, then go back to the customizer of your website and select the font you like from the font list.